Trilogy Systems

 Trilogy Systems Corporation was a computer systems company started in 1980.
 Originally called ACSYS, the company was founded by Gene Amdahl, his son Carl Amdahl and Clifford Madden.
 Flush with the success of his previous company, Amdahl Corporation, Gene Amdahl was able to raise $230 million for his new venture.
-Trilogy was the most well-funded start-up company up till that point in Silicon Valley history.
+Trilogy was the most well-funded start-up company up to that point in Silicon Valley history.
 It had corporate support from Groupe Bull, Digital Equipment Corporation, Unisys, Sperry Rand and others.
 The plan was to use extremely advanced semiconductor manufacturing techniques to build an IBM compatible mainframe computer that was both cheaper and more powerful than existing systems from IBM and Amdahl Corporation.

 Amdahl leaves Amdahl

 Large computers of the 1960s and 70s were physically constructed using small circuit boards populated with individual transistors or small scale integrated circuits.
 Using many separate boards allowed them to remove malfunctioning circuits and replace them.

 At Amdahl Corporation, Amdahl was able to produce systems compatible with the IBM System/370 at lower cost while also running faster.
 Much of this was due to his collaboration with Fujitsu, who used their own semiconductor fabrication lines to produce the emitter-coupled logic (ECL) transistors in chip form at scales that had not been accomplished before.
 Previous systems, like the System/370, managed up to 35 gates on a chip, using Amdahl's design, Fujitsu was able to reliably produce 100 gates on a chip.
 This made the resulting system smaller and cheaper and able to run at faster clock speeds.

 In the late 1970s, Amdahl began the process of designing the replacement for their 470 series.
 The new machine, the 580, had 50 chips on a board and 77 boards in total.
 There was an inherent drawback in this design; by placing more components on a card they were increasing the chances that a given card would fail, so there was pressure to use more, simpler boards.
 However, doing so increased the number of boards, to the point where inter-board delays made timing constraints very difficult to achieve.
 Fujitsu decided to move ahead with the concept even though Amdahl himself was increasingly against the design.